 Program Information and Requirements

 Online associate's degree programs in wastewater treatment are a hybrid of online and traditional instruction, because some courses require students to visit a treatment plant site to observe day-to-day operations.
-Readings, lectures and other materials in the online portion may be accessed 24-hours through the school's website and finished assignments and exams may be submitted through the same portal.
+Readings, lectures and other materials in the online portion may be accessed around the clock through the school's website and finished assignments and exams may be submitted through the same portal.
 The minimum technical requirements for participation in an online course include a personal computer and Internet access.
 An associate's degree is typically earned in two years.

 List of Common Wastewater Treatment Associate's Degree Courses